Never spoil a good story with the facts.

 Just had this the other night, such a good vintage...

 Convinced that organic farming will produce a healthier vine and a better wine, John seeks more information and is introduced to Bob Cantisano through a contact at Fetzer Winery.
 John works with “Amigo” Bob to establish farming protocols, and convinces his grape grower partners to grow organically by offering a financial incentive.
-Pat Garvey, Lee Hudson, Mike Wolfe, Frank Leeds, and Andy Hoxsey agree to join John in becoming among the first to “go organic”.
+Pat Garvey, Lee Hudson, Mike Wolf, Frank Leeds, and Andy Hoxsey agree to join John in becoming among the first to “go organic”.
 John is now introduced at industry meetings as "that hippie farmer".

 Katherine “Kelly” Damon Williams is born.